Skip to main content

 Water is, of course, the defining feature of all marine parks.
 Nothing could be more important to the marine environment than maintaining water quality by minimizing pollution.

-Crystalline water is a defining feature of B.C.’s natural beauty, which draws people to our coastline, lakes, and rivers.
+Crystalline water is an essential element of B.C.’s natural beauty, which draws people to our coastline, lakes, and rivers.
 Clean water is also essential to fish, seabirds, and other aquatic life.

 Advice for boaters